13 Boutique Guitar Companies We Love

 The GuitarMoose picks are fitted with a material that allows you to grip the pick extremely well, and prevents dropping them while even improving playing control.
 As advertised, they stay right where you hold them until you decide to reposition.

-You can read a full review of their picks and products, specifically the
+You can read a full review of their picks and products, specifically the Sticky Pick, for more information.

 Some of Your Favorites